luluse/city-explorer/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application.-->
-I worked with Courtney and Marta.
+I worked with Courtney and Marta on Lab 06
+I worked with Chirs and Michael on Lab 07